Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

+Occlusion remains one of the main challenges in 3D fish tracking, as it is in other Multiple Object Tracking (MOT) tasks.
+However, the frequency of occlusion has not been adequately measured in the current literature, with the complexity indicator of the datasets used in existing studies typically being the number of fish rather than an assessment of fish occlusion events.
+For instance, a demo video in \cite{qian2017feature} shows only 4 occlusion events within 15 seconds for a group of 10 fish.
 Current system evaluations assess parameters such as ID swaps, fragments, precision, and recall for the generated 2-D and 3D tracks without describing how these indicators are calculated.
 The lack of uniform indicators makes it difficult to fairly compare the methods presented in various studies.
-Furthermore, most of the literature does not provide open-source code and annotated data, limiting the repeatability of the results.
+Furthermore, most of the literature does not provide open-source code and annotated data, limiting the reproducibility of the results.
 A recent study by \cite{pedersen20203d, li2022cmftnet} introduced a standard MOT evaluation framework for fish tracking, providing a good model for multi-target fish tracking.
-A unified evaluation standard should be introduced to ensure the fairness of fish multi-target tracking comparisons and facilitate progress in this field.
+A unified evaluation standard should be introduced to ensure the fairness of fish tracking comparisons and facilitate progress in this field.